 Steps 10-15 are used for discovering of common EAS.
-After step 15, coordination procedure among SMFs is operated as clause 6.2.3.2.7 for common EAS IP coordination.
+After step 15, the procedure defined in clause 6.2.3.2.7 may be performed for common EAS IP coordination.

 Else, if the common EAS is available and to be used for the set of UEs: